braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 After completing the embedded sign-up flow, you can access your account at business.facebook.com by navigating to the [WhatsApp section](https://business.facebook.com/wa/manage/home).

 #### If I already have a WhatsApp business account, how do I connect it to Braze?
 You may be able to migrate your existing WABA depending on the type of WABA you currently have (see details below).
-Note that WhatsApp business accounts can only be connected to **one** business solution provider at a time.
+Note that WhatsApp business accounts can only be connected to **one** business solution provider simultaneously.

-**If your account was set up on the On-Behalf-Of (OBO) model: **
+**If your account was set up on the On-Behalf-Of (OBO) model:**
 - Your WABA is owned by the business service provider who set up the account and sends messages on your behalf.
 For customers with existing OBO accounts, Braze recommends that you create a new WhatsApp business account with a new phone number via the embedded sign-up flow.
 Note that templates, business verification (if applicable), and current messaging limit will be lost when you do this, meaning you will need to resubmit templates for approval and build up your messaging limit again.
-Braze recommends copying over your templates or saving them before shutting down your existing OBO account so that you can more easily rebuild templates.
+Braze recommends copying over your templates or saving them before shutting down your existing OBO account so that you can more easily rebuild templates.<br>

 **If your account was set up on the WhatsApp business account sharing model (via an embedded sign-up flow with a different business service provider):**
 - You own your WABA.
 For sharing accounts, Braze recommends that you create a new WhatsApp business account but [migrate your existing phone number](https://developers.facebook.com/docs/whatsapp/business-management-api/guides/migrate-phone-to-different-waba/).
 This will ensure that your templates, business verification (if applicable), and current messaging limit will remain as is and "port" over to Braze.